DmitryDubovikov/Kafka-Python/README.md

 Follow these steps to get the project up and running on your local machine:

-**Download the latest Kafka release and extract it to Kafka folder:**
+**Download the latest Kafka release and extract it to Kafka folder**

 **Start the ZooKeeper service:**
 ```bash